korilium/Peccon.jl/docs/src/man/Theory.md

 where $R_b$ is the return of the baseline "risk-free" product.
 ### Limitations

 There are three main limitation to this tool.
 The first limitation is that the MPT is a historical measurement of the portfolio performance.
 It does not say anything about future performance of the portfolio.
-Different Macro-economic situations might lead to total different end results.
+As consequence, different macro-economic situations might lead to total different end results for the MPT.
 The second issue is that the tool is based on the expected return and variance of the portfolio.
-This captures the risk return relationship quite well but it does not take into account [skewness](https://en.wikipedia.org/wiki/Skewness) and [tail risk](https://en.wikipedia.org/wiki/Tail_risk).
+This captures the risk-return relationship quite well but it does not take into account [skewness](https://en.wikipedia.org/wiki/Skewness) and [tail risk](https://en.wikipedia.org/wiki/Tail_risk).
 It therefore gives rise to a reduced volatility and an inflated growth rate for a portfolio.
 Lastly, the risk measurement is probabilistic in nature.
-It does not reflect the structural roots of the risk.
-For example, the risk of a stock are off a total different nature then that of a commodity, but to tool will still account for them the same way.
+It does not reflect the structural roots of the risks taken.
+For example, the risk of a stock are off a total different nature then that of a commodity, but MPT still accounts them in the same way.